Frequently Asked Questions

 Only students who complete the Competition are eligible for rankings, awards, and certificates.

-No. All rounds, levels, and stages must be completed sequentially.
+All stages, levels, and tests must be completed sequentially in MNS, MLA-1, and MLA-2.
 Skipping any stage is not permitted.

 8. How much time do students get for each stage?

-Time limits vary by round and are communicated on the Competition platform.
+Time limits vary by stage and are communicated on the competition dashboard.

 9. Will the test format remain the same for all stages?

-No. The format varies across Entry, Qualifier, and Final Stages to assess different abilities such as accuracy, speed, consistency, and learning ability.
+The format varies across Entry, Qualifying, and Final Stages to assess different abilities such as accuracy, speed, consistency, and learning ability.

 1. When is the student eligible for the award?

-Students are eligible for awards only after successful completion of the applicable Competition, as defined for their grade.
+Students are eligible for awards only after successful completion of the competition, as defined for their grade.

 2. How are rankings determined for a student?

-• For Grades 6th to 8th: Rankings are based on performance in the Final Stage of the Phase 1: Boudhayan Division – Minimum Numerical Skill League, considering the highest accuracy, least time taken, and fewest attempts.
+For Grades 6th to 8th: Rankings are based on performance in the Final Stage of the Minimum Numerical Skill, considering the highest accuracy, least time taken, and fewest attempts.

-• For Grades 9th and 10th: Rankings are based on average performance across all Final Stages (Phase 1: Boudhayan Division – Minimum Numerical Skill and all challenges of Phase 2: Mahavira Division – Minimum Learning Ability), considering the highest accuracy, least total time, and fewest attempts.
+For Grades 9th and 10th: Rankings are based on average performance across all Final Stage of MNS, MLA-1 and MLA-2, considering the highest accuracy, least total time, and fewest attempts.

 3. Can rankings be challenged or appealed?